Nightmare-MMO/Nightmare-MMO/README.md

-# Nightmare MMO Relaunch
+# Nightmare MMO

-Welcome to the official relaunch of **Nightmare MMO** — a retro-inspired MMORPG project focused on bringing back classic online RPG gameplay with modern improvements, active development, and a dedicated community.
+Welcome to the official launch of **Nightmare MMO** — a retro-inspired MMORPG project focused on bringing back classic online RPG gameplay with modern improvements, active development, and a dedicated community.

+Opening our doors June 1st - open sourcing at the same time!

 Built for players who miss the golden era of MMORPGs, Nightmare MMO aims to deliver: